-We're supporting campaigners Fossielvrij Netherlands and Reclame Fossielvrij in a lawsuit in the Netherlands against major Dutch airline KLM, over misleading marketing that promotes the sustainability of flying.
+We, along with Fossielvrij Netherlands and Reclame Fossielvrij, sent a letter of demand to KLM, accusing the airline of misleading marketing that falsely promotes the sustainability of flying.

 The airline industry has a climate problem.
 Aviation relies on highly polluting fossil fuels, and expert studies warn that the airline industry cannot reach net zero by 2050 and align with climate goals without lowering air traffic.
 One transatlantic return flight is about the same emissions as an EU person uses to heat their home for a year.